-The registered person had not taken proper steps to ensure that people were protected against the risk of receiving inappropriate or unsafe care.

-- On some units there were not clear arrangements for ensuring that there was single sex accommodation in adherence to guidance from the Department of Health and the MHA Code of Practice, to protect the safety and dignity of patients. - On Juniper ward we evidenced a male patient enter the female bed area. - Individual patient risk assessments had not always been reviewed and updated following incidents of potential or actual harm - On acute units observation practice did not meet the guidance set out by the National Institute for Health and Care Excellence (NICE) - There is inadequate provision of appropriate activities on Sycamore Ward and Juniper Ward as recommended by the Mental Health Act Code of practice - We found delays in transferring patients where an alternative service is required.
-We found occasions when a patient may have been transferred earlier than there presentation had indicated. - We found that physical health observations were not always carried out when people were secluded - We found some significant delays in people moving on to the appropriate service once their assessment had been completed - There were two policies governing the procedures for section 136 causing confusion.
-One of these did not meet the guidance set within the MHA Code of practice. - · Care plans were not always person centred - Discharge arrangements were not clear and effective at the BaNES complex team - Not all CTO patients had clear care plans or been given their rights under the Mental Health Act 1983
+Regulated activity Regulation <text><text></text></text> Regulation The registered person had not taken proper steps to ensure that people were protected against the risk of receiving inappropriate or unsafe care.
+How the Regulation was not being met: On some units there were not clear arrangements for ensuring that there was single sex accommodation in adherence to guidance from the Department of Health and the MHA Code of Practice, to protect the safety and dignity of patients.
+On Juniper ward we evidenced a male patient enter the female bed area.
+Individual patient risk assessments had not always been reviewed and updated following incidents of potential or actual harm On acute units observation practice did not meet the guidance set out by the National Institute for Health and Care Excellence (NICE) There is inadequate provision of appropriate activities on Sycamore Ward and Juniper Ward as recommended by the Mental Health Act Code of practice.
+We found delays in transferring patients where an alternative service is required.
+We found occasions when a patient may have been transferred earlier than there presentation had indicated.
+We found some significant delays in people moving on to the appropriate service once their assessment had been completed We found some significant delays in people moving on to the appropriate service once their assessment had been completed Care plans were not always person centred Discharge arrangements were not clear and effective at the BaNES complex team • Not all CTO patients had clear care plans or been given their rights under the Mental Health Act 1983